mcallbosco/DBProject/OnlineDemoREADME.md

+Sure!
+Here's a revised version that’s clearer and more concise:

+---

 ## Getting Started

-## Entering a package
+### Entering a Package
+To begin, log into a clerk account to enter a package into the system.
+For this demo, use the "clerk1" account, assigned to the "Chicago Distribution Center", or any of other clerks listed in ['Accounts'](#Accounts) While the address you enter does not need to be valid, you must complete all the fields on the main page.

+- The **Additional Options** button allows you to enter insurance information.
+- Click **Estimate** to receive a shipping cost estimate.
-First, you will need to log into a clerk account to enter a package into the system. "clerk1" is a clerk assigned to the "Chicago Distribution Center" that you may use.
-The address you use does not have to be valid, but you must enter all of the fields on the main page.
-The additional options button lets you enter insurance info.
-Press Estimate to get a shipping estimate, and press Submit to enter the package into the system.
-You can copy the tracking number into a text editor to save for later.
-The delivery distance is always entered in as 500 miles, so the estimates will always be the same.
-Ideally, this would get the distance between the two addresses, but this is not implimented due to it complicating the demo and requiring a valid address.
-If it was implimented, the price and delivery time would be calculated based on the distance using values in the database.
+- After generating the estimate, click **Submit** to add the package to the system.

+You should copy the generated tracking number into a text editor to save it for future reference.

+Note: The delivery distance is fixed at 500 miles for this demo, so the estimates will remain the same.
+Ideally, the system would calculate the distance based on the actual addresses entered, but this feature is not implemented to simplify the demo and avoid requiring valid addresses.
+If implemented, the price and delivery time would be calculated based on the distance.

+---

-## Assigning a package
+### Assigning a Package
-Next, you will need to log into a manager account to assign the package to a driver. "manager1" is a manager assigned to the "Chicago Distribution Center" that you can use.
-The manager interface will show all of the unassined packages in the facility that you can then assign.
-Your previously entered package should be in the list.
-Click on the package to assign it to a driver and a destination, which can either be the final address or another facility.
-Remeber the driver's name, since this will be the next user you log into.
-If you selected a facility, you should also remember it since you will need to log into a manager account at that facility to assign the package to a driver there.
+Next, log into a manager account to assign the package to a driver.
+I would recomend using the "manager1" account, which is also assigned to the "Chicago Distribution Center" in this demo.
+The manager interface will display all unassigned packages within the facility.
+Your recently entered package should appear in the list.

+- Click on the package to assign it to a driver and a destination.
+The destination can be either the final address or another facility.
+- Take note of the driver's name, as that's the next account in the chain.

+---

+### Delivering a Package
+Log into the driver account to complete the delivery.
+The driver interface will display all packages assigned to that driver, along with options to load them.

+- Click on the package to 'load' it
+- Navigate to the 'Delivery' view
-## Delivering a package
+- Select a package and mark it as delivered.
-Finally, you will need to log into a driver account to deliver the package. "driver1" is a driver assigned to the "Chicago Distribution Center" that you can use.
-The driver interface will show all of the packages assigned to you.
-Click on the package to mark it as delivered.
-You can then log out.
-If you delivered it to the final address, you are finished.
-If you delivered it to another facility, you will need to log into a manager account at that facility to assign the package to a driver there.
+- If the package was delivered to the final address, the process is complete.
+- If delivered to another facility, log into a manager account at that facility to assign the package to another driver at that facility until you deliver to the destination address.

+---

-## Tracking a package
+### Tracking a Package
+To track a package, simply enter its tracking number.
+You’ll be able to view the current status, a map showing the delivery location once the package is delivered, and the delivery history.

-Tracking a package is simple.
-Just enter the tracking number and you can see the status of the package, a map of the delivery location when it's delivered, and the history of the package.
-The delivery chordinates are based on a placeholder always entered into the system, so the map will always show the same location.
-Ideally, this would get the geolocation of the driver when they mark a package as delivered, but this is not implimented due to it complicating the demo.
+Note: The map will always display the same placeholder location because the delivery coordinates are based on a fixed entry in the system.
+Ideally, the system would record the actual geolocation when the package is delivered, but this feature is not implemented to simplify the demo.

+---

+## Small Things You May Have Missed
+- The UI is reactive, and changes based on the size of the screen when it is loaded.
+- The Clerk, Manager, and Tracking UIs are all designed to be quick and optimized for only keybaord input.
+- The Driver UI is optimized for a phone screen, since that is what a driver would likley use when loading their truck and making deliverys.
+- If you add /'trackingnumber' to the URL, you will automatically be directed to the tracking view for your package.
+- It has auto dark and light modes.

 ## Accounts